multi-build/multibuild/README.rst

 Utilities for building on Travis CI and AppVeyor
 ################################################

-A set of scripts to automate builds of OSX and Manylinux1 wheels on the `Travis-CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.
+A set of scripts to automate builds of macOS and Manylinux1 wheels on the `Travis-CI <https://travis-ci.org/>`_ infrastructure, and also Windows wheels on the `AppVeyor <https://ci.appveyor.com/>`_ infrastructure.

 The TravisCI scripts are designed to build *and test*:

-* Dual architecture OSX wheels;
+* Dual architecture macOS wheels;
 * 64-bit ``manylinux1_x86_64`` wheels, both narrow and wide Unicode builds;
 * 32-bit ``manylinux1_i686`` wheels, both narrow and wide Unicode builds.